aws/aws-iot-device-sdk-swift/Samples/Mqtt5Sample/README.md

 ## Before running the sample

+### Setup an AWS Account:
+If you do not have an AWS account, complete [these steps](https://docs.aws.amazon.com/iot/latest/developerguide/setting-up.html) to create one.
+This will provide you an account specific endpoint.

+### Understand IoT:
+The [What is AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/what-is-aws-iot.html) developer guide will help you understand IoT.

 ### Required Arguments:
 * <b>endpoint</b> - account specific endpoint
 * <b>cert</b> - Path to certificate file